 I sang and shouted with joy like a madman,

 And yes … sometimes I cried.

 I have seen wonderful places and lived unforgettable experiences.

-I stopped a thousand times to see a landscape with my dogs.
+I stopped a thousand times to see a landscape.

 I spoke with perfect strangers, and I forgot people I see every day.